Skip to the content.

 Streaming

 If you plan to work with large amount of rows, you should always use streaming.
 Once you enable this, you must listen for events to receive data.
+Events must be attached before the query completes, but can be attached while in-flight.

 const sql = require('mssql')